 Small for gestational age (SGA)Low birth weight

-Ultrasound is used to find out if a developing baby (fetus) is smaller than normal for age (intrauterine growth restriction).
-The most widely used definition of SGA is birth weight below the 10th percentile.
+Ultrasound is used to find out if a fetus is smaller than normal for their age.
+This condition is called intrauterine growth restriction.
+The most common definition of small for gestational age (SGA) is a birth weight that is below the 10th percentile.

 A developing baby with intrauterine growth restriction will be small in size and can have problems such as:

 - Increased red blood cells

 - Low blood sugar

 - Low body temperature

-Review Date: 8/12/2011
+Review Date: 9/26/2015